x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/modern-dynamic-distribution-groups.md

 ## How to refresh a DDG’s membership list

-If your DDG membership list is not updated after the 24-hour refresh period, you can force a membership list refresh.
+If your DDG membership list isn't updated after the 24-hour refresh period, you can force a membership list refresh.
 Use the following cmdlet, where *DynamicDistributionGroupIdentity* is the name, alias, or email address of the DDG.

 ```PowerShell
 Set-DynamicDistributionGroup -Identity <DynamicDistributionGroupIdentity> -ForceMembershipRefresh